Are you prepared for a software vendor audit?

 As software audits are on the rise now is the time to prepare your company for its next audit.
 Studies have revealed that more than 50% of companies have encountered software audits within the past two years with Microsoft, Oracle, SAP, and IBM being the most likely auditors.

-Inaccurate discovery & inventory
+Inaccurate discovery and inventory

 The old adage ‘if you can’t measure it you can’t manage it’ has never been more true than with your IT assets.
 If you do not have an accurate and up-to-date picture of your IT assets, how will you know what software you have installed and need licenses for?

-No control over downloads
+No control over software downloads

 With most volume licensing agreements now allowing for easy and fast download of all a vendor’s software titles, you can very quickly find yourself in the position of not knowing what is where.
-Additionally, some vendor’s software, like Oracle’s, will install with options switched on or management packs enabled that you may not be aware of.
+Additionally, some vendor’s software, such as Oracle, will install with options switched on or management packs enabled that you may not be aware of.
 Subsequent use of these, whether accidental or deliberate, will mean you have to pay for them.
 When the audit comes around, this will quickly become apparent and the true-up invoice will shortly follow.

 To prevent this situation from occurring in the first place, to discover what software is installed, most software asset management (SAM) tools require the installation of an agent on a device.
 However, this means you need to know that the device actually exists in the first place.
 Many SAM tools take a feed from Microsoft Active Directory (AD) and accept this as the definitive list of devices on which to install their agent.